mahsadilmaghani/AngularJS-Challenge/README.md

 # AngularJS-Challenge
-Drinks menu project with ability to add/remove items and using routing to navigate to different pages
+Drinks menu project with ability to add/remove items and using 'Routing' to navigate to different pages